alexa/alexa-auto-sdk/modules/core/README.md

 The functions that you override in the interface handlers are typically associated with directives from Alexa Voice Service (AVS).
 The functions that are made available by the interfaces are typically associated with events or context sent to AVS.
 It is not always a one-to-one mapping however, because the Alexa Auto SDK attempts to simplify the interaction with AVS.

-The sections below provide information about and examples for creating and registering [location request](#implementing-a-location-provider), [network information](#implementing-a-network-information-provider), [logging](#implementing-log-events), and [audio](#implementing-audio) interface handlers with the Engine.
+The sections below provide information about and examples for creating and registering [location provider](#implementing-a-location-provider), [network information provider](#implementing-a-network-information-provider), [logging](#implementing-log-events), and [audio](#implementing-audio) interface handlers with the Engine.
 For details about creating handlers for the various Auto SDK modules, see the README files for those modules.

 ### Implementing a Location Provider <a id = "implementing-a-location-provider"></a>